-Designer, researcher, materiologist and futurist, Zimbabwe-born and London-based Natsai Audrey Chieza is bringing a new perspective to design that encompasses science and technology.
-Her conceptual work, ideas and thoughts are expressed creatively and the viewer is invited to think differently about the role of science and design on society and the environment.
+Zimbabwe-born and London-based Natsai Audrey Chieza is a designer, researcher and futurist bringing a new perspective to design that encompasses science and technology.
+Her conceptual work, ideas and thoughts are expressed in such a way that the viewer is invited to think differently about the role of science and design on society and the environment.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What is more important: to take or not to take yourself too seriously in order to be creative?